 Your title provides users and search engines with useful information about your site.
 The text contained in title tags can appear in search results pages, and relevant, descriptive text is more likely to be clicked on.
 We recommend reviewing the list and updating the title tags wherever possible.Source: Google

 It’s also important to speed up your website performance if you want to rank higher in search engines, check this guide to know how you can make your website load in 2 seconds.

 Now our task is to check for this issue on our website and if available fix them as soon as possible.

 How to Detect Duplicate Title Tags?

 In this tutorial, I am using ubersuggest to debug this website.
 You can also use tools like Google search console, SEMrush to benchmark your website.
-In case of ubersuggest look for website audit option and provide your domain URL to get the website benchmarking result.
+In the case of ubersuggest look for a website audit option and provide your domain URL to get the website benchmarking result.

 In the image above you can see that the page title is [Blogging – WPblogging] where Blogging is a category and WPblogging is the name of the website.
 But since the category has lots of posts they are segmented into six (6) pages in a sequence.